 Close the output report.
 Then double click on the Level 2 resource and change the Quantity field to 2.

 Save this as a new file by clicking the Save As option on the File menu.
 Save the file as using the name Lesson 1 – Solution 1.
 Now simulate your model and find the average cycle time for the Difficult calls.

 5. How much improvement was there in the cycle time?

 6. How did the resource utilization change?

 7. Is that utilization change good or bad?
 Why?

 Solution 2 – Change Entity Handling

-While there was a dramatic improvement in cycle time, solution 1 will increase cost.
-Let’s try another where the Level 2 resource stays with the entity from the time they begin research until after they return the call.
+While there was a dramatic improvement in cycle time, solution 1 will increase the cost.
+Let’s try another where the Level 2 resource stays with the entity from when they begin research until after they return the call.

 Open the original call center model by clicking File and then Open.
 Select the Lesson 1 – Call Center model.
 Change the Get and Free connector from Perform Research to Level 2 to a GET.